 Summer temperatures can soar above 90°F (32°C) in July and August, while winter months, particularly January, can drop to around 40°F (4°C) at night.
 Rainfall occurs mainly in autumn and spring, so a light waterproof jacket is advisable for unexpected showers.
 The scent of blooming citrus trees fills the air during spring, while the sound of busy piazzas and street musicians creates an inviting atmosphere.
 When packing, include breathable fabrics like cotton and linen for hot days, but also a warm sweater or light jacket for cooler evenings, especially when dining al fresco.

-Comfortable walking shoes are essential, as cobblestone streets cover much of the city, and distances can be deceiving; for instance, the Colosseum to vatican-museum-tickets-guide">Vatican City spans about 2.5 miles.
+Comfortable walking shoes are essential, as cobblestone streets cover much of the city, and distances can be deceiving; for instance, the Colosseum to Vatican City spans about 2.5 miles.
 A portable phone charger can be a lifesaver while navigating the city’s rich history.

 For summer visits, lightweight, breathable fabrics like linen and cotton are ideal.
 Include sun hats and sunglasses to shield against the intense Roman sun.
 In cooler months, pack layers: sweaters, jackets, and scarves to adapt to fluctuating temperatures.
 An umbrella is a must, given Rome's occasional unexpected showers.